jdc20181/BeffsBrowser/README.md

 # Announcments

+**Archive Notice**

+Version 1.5.0-1.6.0 are now archived.
+See the [wiki](https://github.com/jdc20181/BeffsBrowser/wiki/Version-1.5.0-1.6.0-Support-Discontinued-Notice) for additional information.

 **BeffsBrowser Birthday Celebration, Celebrating 2 years!, Version 2.0!**

 See the official [wiki](https://github.com/jdc20181/BeffsBrowser/wiki/Birthday-Celebration-Announcment-Version-2.0) for all the awesome details of the event!